Aruuuux/Windows-Library-NTLM-Stealer/README.md

 The goal of this project is to demonstrate how "Forced Authentication" attacks work and how they can lead to credential theft (NTLMv2 hashes) via the SMB protocol.

-This exploit has been patched since July 09, 2024: [patch note here](https://learn.microsoft.com/en-us/officeupdates/microsoft365-apps-security-updates)
+This exploit has been patched since March, 2025: [patch note here](https://learn.microsoft.com/en-us/officeupdates/microsoft365-apps-security-updates)

 ## ⚠️ Disclaimer